+Performance 2006-07 Targets

+Measures results 2007-08 2008-09 2009-10

+Magnitude of risk to the collection archaeology collection upgraded to waterproof containers in the warehouse 100% of archaeology collection upgraded to waterproof containers in the warehouse 25% of ornithology collection with new labels 10% of electronic records with finding aids and location controls 10% of original sound and moving images housed in cool or cold storage Sprinkler system for Helmcken House and St. Ann's Schoolhouse in development 50% of ornithology collection with new labels 50% of electronic records with finding aids and location controls 50% of original sound and moving images housed in cool or cold storage 100% of catalogued objects in Helmcken House and St. Ann's Schoolhouse protected by a sprinkler system 100% of ornithology collection with new labels 100% of electronic records with finding aids and location controls 100% of original sound and moving images housed in cool or cold storage

+Results

-Performance 2006-07 Targets Measures results 2007-08 2008-09 2009-10 Magnitude of risk to the collection archaeology collection upgraded to waterproof containers in 100% of archaeology collection upgraded to waterproof containers in the warehouse 25% of ornithology collection Sprinkler system for Helmcken House and St. Ann's Schoolhouse in development 50% of ornithology collection 100% of catalogued objects in Helmcken House and St. Ann's Schoolhouse protected by a sprinkler system 100% of ornithology collection t the warehouse with new labels 10% of electronic records with finding aids and location controls with new labels 50% of electronic records with finding aids and location controls with new labels 100% of electronic records with finding aids and location controls 10% of original sound and moving images housed in cool or cold storage 50% of original sound and moving images housed in cool or cold storage 100% of original sound and moving images housed in cool or cold storage Results 2005-06 2006-07 2007-08 Risk Assessment completed in this fiscal year 50% of archaeology collection upgraded to waterproof containers in the warehouse Cold storage planning of location/sizing is complete Ornithology project deferred as grant funding application was not approved Archaeology risk reduction 90% completed Conservation work completed on 602 objects 100% of archaeology collection upgraded to waterproof containers in the warehouse 25% of specimen labels in the ornithology collection have had the catalogue number rewritten 10% of films protected approx 75,000 exposures microfilmed (46 rolls of microfilm produced) 20 data loggers installed in Archives Fire risk assessment of Helmcken House completed Integrated pest management program and proactively addressed localized problem
+2005-06 2006-07 2007-08

+Risk Assessment completed in this fiscal year 50% of archaeology collection upgraded to waterproof containers in the warehouse Cold storage planning of location/sizing is complete Ornithology project deferred as grant funding application was not approved Archaeology risk reduction 90% completed Conservation work completed on 602 objects 100% of archaeology collection upgraded to waterproof containers in the warehouse 25% of specimen labels in the ornithology collection have had the catalogue number rewritten 10% of films protected approx 75,000 exposures microfilmed (46 rolls of microfilm produced) 20 data loggers installed in Archives Fire risk assessment of Helmcken House completed Integrated pest management program and proactively addressed localized problem